Cl0v1s/Spectr/README.md

 The objective of the game is really simple.
 In fact, you just have to put the blocks to the shapes on background.
 For that you have 3 tools.
-You can push the blocks, you can eat them et finally, inflate them.
+You can push the blocks, you can eat them and finally, inflate them.
 When you eat a block, youre fat level increase.
 When you inflate a block, youre fat level decrease.
 To change your tool, you must press "B".